 While this requires a little bit of work, we hope that this guide will give you an head ups of the most important parts that you need to include in your tax return.

 The basic rules of German taxes on capital gains are as follows:

 All the following rules only apply to stocks, bonds and similar investment, but not other assets, such as real estates, gold, currencies (including crypto currencies) and art.
-The rules for the latter are quite different.
-If the purchase and sale are more than 12 months apart, any realized gain is tax-free, while any realized loss cannot be used to offset gain.
+The rules for the latter are quite different, as they count as "other economic goods" = "andere Wirtschaftsgüter" and are not covered here.
+If the purchase and sale are more than 12 months apart (potentially extended to 10 years in certain situations, such as when a regular profit is derived, as it happens for crypto staking or lending), any realized gain is tax-free, while any realized loss cannot be used to offset gain.
 If there are less than 12 months between purchase and sale, the realized gain or loss contributes to your regular income and is taxed according to your tax bracket.
 This is different if the respective assets produces cashflow, which may be the case for some crypto assets.
 Also the taxation of real estate with rental income is different.

 The first 801 EUR per year in capital gains are not taxed.
 Any capital gain from stocks/bonds (sale/purchase, dividends) in a given year is reduced by 801 EUR for singles or 1602 EUR for couples.
 If you do not reach this amount, you cannot carry it forward, so you should make sure to use the full amount.
 This can be done by realizing the correct amounts of gains towards the end of the year.
 However, you should be careful to really include everything in your calculation (capital gains/losses, dividends and the infamous Vorabpauschale discussed later).